Preventing Aerobics Injuries

 - Aerobic dance involves the movement of large muscle groups in continuous rhythmic activity to music.

-- During aerobics, the body is in motion through space and either both feet loose contact with the ground (high impact) or at least one foot is in contact with the ground at all times (low impact).
+- During aerobics, the body is in motion through space and either both feet lose contact with the ground (high impact) or at least one foot is in contact with the ground at all times (low impact).

 - There are more than a dozen aerobic dance hybrids, many of which are extensions or combinations of high and low impact.

-- In 1998, aerobic dance was the third most popular activity participated in by Australians.
+- In 1998, aerobic dance was the third most popular activity participated in, by Australians.

 Common injuries during aerobics